cmdanicich/wedge2020/README.md

 # Applied Data Analytics: The Wedge Project

-Python, Jupyter Notebook, Google Big Query
+Tools: Python, Jupyter Notebook, Google Big Query

-File ____ contains code to complete each task
+Files Task1.ipynb, Task2.ipynb, and Task3.ipynb contains code to complete each task

 ## Task 1
 For task one, the following items are done: